Skip to content

 # Add with quality settings

-podkit device add classic --audio-quality lossless --video-quality high
+podkit device add -d classic --audio-quality max --video-quality high

 podkit device remove